yusx-swapp/GNN-RL-Model-Compression/README.md

 inference](https://github.com/pytorch/pytorch/issues/36214).
 If you want to accelerate the inference or save memory, please discard those weights with zero-masks.

-We also provide functions for you to extract these weights:
+We also provide functions for you to extract these weights.
+For example, the VGG-16, you can extract weights and evaluate it by run:

 ```
-python gnnrl_real_pruning.py --dataset imagenet --model vgg16 --data_root ../code/data/datasets --ckpt_path data/pretrained_models
+python gnnrl_real_pruning.py --dataset imagenet --model vgg16 --data_root [your imagenet data dir] --ckpt_path data/pretrained_models
 ```

 ### Fine-tuning